-The GED® and TASC™ exams have similar contents so you may well use our free video lessons and practice tests to get all set for the TASC exam as well.
+The content of the TASC™ exam was quite similar to that of theGED®, so you may well use our free video lessons and practice tests to get all set for the HiSET or GED exam.

 The high school equivalency exam offers people who didn’t complete high school the opportunity to earn a credential that’s equivalent to a high school diploma.

 The TASC (Test Assessing Secondary Completion) was a diagnostic test developed by McGraw-Hill Education and owned by Data Recognition Corp (DRC).

 TASC testing included five individual subtests (modules) that could be taken both on paper and on a computer.
 In West Virginia and New Jersey, however, only computer-based testing was allowed.

 The five TASC subtests could be taken separately and covered the academic subject areas of Language Arts Writing, Language Arts Reading, Social Studies, Science, and Math.

 Testing could be done in English and Spanish.
 In 2021, these states offered the TASC exam: West Virginia, New York, Indiana, and New Jersey.